rojenzaman/amusewiki-docker/README.md

 ### Be careful!

-This repo assumes you want to use SQLite as a database.
+This repo use SQLite as a database.
+Currently MySQL and PostgreSQL are not supported.
+See: [TODO](https://github.com/rojenzaman/amusewiki-docker/blob/master/TODO.md)

 ### How to use?